-The challenging smooth asphalt roads; combined with “Epynts Own Micro Climate” weather condition of which are to be expected up on the ranges; oh and lets not forget our four legged woolly friends thrown into the mix; all make for a challenging event with no shortage of spots for the rally spectators viewing pleasure.
+The challenging smooth asphalt roads; combined with “Epynts Own Micro Climate” weather condition of which are to be expected upon the ranges; oh and let’s not forget our four-legged woolly friends thrown into the mix; all make for a challenging event with no shortage of spots for the rally spectators viewing pleasure.

 In recent years as part of the MSA Asphalt Rally Championships (which could be seen as the UK’s number one choice for tarmac rallyiest), the event organized by Port Talbot Motor Club has always attracted a good entry, however with the decline in the championship for which the Tour Epynt relies on for its bulk of competitors; the event struggled to make the numbers add up.
-None the less with a little over 70 customers; the event ran with 7 Stages on offer, consisting of two short stages repeated and 3 slightly longer stages for crew to get their teeth into.
+None the less with a little over 70 customers; the event ran with 7 Stages on offer, consisting of two short stages repeated and 3 slightly longer stages for the crews to get their teeth into.